aptech/docs/docs/CR-minindc.rst

     :param x:
     :type x: NxK matrix

-    :returns: y (*TODO*), Kx1 matrix containing the index of the smallest element in each column of x.
+    :returns: y (*Kx1 matrix*) containing the index of the smallest element in each column of x.

 Remarks
 -------